vektorlab/pyvideo2/content/posts/pycon_2009_django_in_the_real_world_(part_3_of_3).md

 Speakers: []
 Tags: [pycon, pycon2009, tutorial]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-DjangoInTheRealWorldPart003327-984.jpg'
-Title: '"PyCon 2009: Django in the Real World (Part 3 of 3)"'
+Title: 'PyCon 2009: Django in the Real World (Part 3 of 3)'
 ---
 There's plenty of material (documentation, blogs, books) out there that'll help you write a site using Django... but then what?
 You've still got to test,